Production Deployment

 Group components by resource requirements:

-- Light: API calls, simple transformations → CPU servers
+- Light: API calls, simple transformations → CPU workers

-- Medium: Data processing, batch operations → Memory servers
+- Medium: Data processing, batch operations → Memory workers

-- Heavy: ML inference, GPU workloads → GPU servers
+- Heavy: ML inference, GPU workloads → GPU workers

 - Simplifies configuration